ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 Download from GitHub
 ====================
-Retrieve the UFS Short Range Weather Application (SRW App) repository from GitHub and checkout the ``release/public-v1`` branch:
+Retrieve the UFS Short Range Weather Application (SRW App) repository from GitHub and checkout the ``ufs-v1.0.0`` tag:

 .. code-block:: console

-   git clone -b release/public-v1 https://github.com/ufs-community/ufs-srweather-app.git
+   git clone -b ufs-v1.0.0 https://github.com/ufs-community/ufs-srweather-app.git
    cd ufs-srweather-app

 The cloned repository contains the configuration files and sub-directories shown in